 In today’s lesson, we will learn the Vietnamese alphabet and how to pronounce them.

-According to Wikipedia, the classical Chinese (aka chữ Hán) used to be used and taught in Vietnam since the beginning of Chinese rules in 111 BC.
+According to Wikipedia, classical Chinese (aka chữ Hán) used to be used and taught in Vietnam since the beginning of Chinese rule in 111 BC.
 Since the 12th century, chữ Nôm, using variant Chinese characters, was created and supplemented with Vietnamese-invented characters to represent native Vietnamese words.

 In 1910, the French colonial administration enforced chữ Quốc ngữ in Vietnamese public literature.
 They also tried to replace Vietnamese with French, but they didn’t succeed, given several French-like words in Vietnamese such as ghi-đông (in French: guidon, meaning a bike handlebar), cát-sét (in French: la cassette, meaning cassette).